 A Cottage Pie recipe is similar to Shepherd’s Pie, but has ground beef vs. lamb.
 But either one is also a great way to use up any leftovers you have!
 You can use leftover mashed potatoes, any veggies, and really any meat that you have…shredded or ground chicken, ground beef, even shredded pork.
 Want more leftover protein dinner ideas?
 Check out this freebie printable: 30 Leftover Protein Dinner Ideas!

 I grew up eating lots of potatoes in the midwest.
 My Mom made them for dinner a few times a week.
-We would have baked, roasted slices, grilled, pan fried, and butter and chive potatoes.
 With my kids, I have not made potatoes as much, so much of their experience with potatoes has been as fries.
 Obviously, fries are not the healthiest of potato options, so we can tend to think of potatoes as unhealthy.

 After completing my studies at Cornell for a Certification in Nutrition, I really started to look at natural, real foods and what they can provide us.
 I discovered that the potato can be nourishing and good for you.
 Especially when compared to other sides, like processed pastas.
 Potatoes are rich in vitamins, minerals and antioxidants.
 One russet potato has 168 calories, 5g of protein, 4g of fiber, Vitamin C, Vitamin B6, Potassium, and manganese.
 For more benefits of potatoes, check out this article from Healthline.com!
 Of course, you should consult with your medical provider for any dietary concerns.